 If you earn less than $37,000 p.a. and make at least one concessional contribution to your super in this financial year, you may also be eligible to receive the low income super contribution of up to $500.
 For more information go to the ATO website.

 A tax-effective way to grow your super

 Salary sacrificing is an arrangement between you and your employer where you agree to forego or sacrifice part of your pre-tax salary in return for your employer making a contribution to your super.
 As the tax you pay on your super may be lower than your marginal tax rate, this can have tax benefits.
 The super contributions are treated as employer contributions and are subject to contributions tax.

 It is important to make your additional contributions to super work for you.
 Depending on your situation, you may be better off making before-tax contributions through salary sacrifice, or after-tax contributions to make the most of the government co-contribution.
+Or you could claim a tax deduction for a personal contribution.
 Take a look at the Boosting your super fact sheet for more information about your options.

 To see the difference extra contributions could make to your super, visit the Spare change calculator.

 Find out how much you can contribute to super

 The tax benefits of contributions made into super are capped.
 Any super contributions over the government cap each year are subject to extra tax.

 The amount of the contribution cap, and how much extra tax you pay once you exceed it, depends on whether the contributions are concessional (before tax) or non-concessional (after tax).